mattemangia/SimPlanet/README.md

 - **Auto-stabilization system** (maintains habitable conditions automatically)
 - **Civilization-aware auto-stabilizer** that keeps settlements safe from drastic flooding/cooling adjustments
 - **World-dependent survival modeling** that keeps the auto-balancer and life support checks tied to each planet's actual climate instead of fixed Earth numbers
+- **Adaptive life comfort windows** that expand or contract with each world's observed temperature and rainfall swings so forests, fauna, and civilizations stay viable when climates settle down
 - **Planet presets** (Earth, Mars, Water World, Desert World)
 - **Interactive 3D planet minimap** with manual rotation and tilt controls (just like SimEarth!)
 - **Interactive Toolbar** with clickable buttons for all keybindings - small squared buttons with custom icons and tooltips